Skip to content

 From a specialist’s perspective, we attach particular importance to colorectal cancer prevention:

 Colorectal cancer screening is recommended for men starting at the age of 45 and for women starting at the age of 50.
-If colorectal cancer has occurred in one’s own family, preventive measures ideally begin at an earlier age.
-According to statistics, colorectal cancer is the third most common cancer in men and the second most common cancer in women in Austria.
+If colorectal cancer has already occurred in your family, screening should ideally start earlier.
+According to statistics, colorectal cancer is the third most common cancer in men and even the second most common cancer in women in Austria.
 Every year, approximately 2,500 men and 1,900 women in Austria are confronted with the diagnosis of colorectal cancer, and around 3,000 people succumb to it annually.

-Through a preventive colonoscopy at the coordination center, it is possible to detect polyps (adenomas) early, which can subsequently lead to colorectal cancer.
+A preventive colonoscopy at Co-Ordination makes it possible to detect polyps (adenomas) at an early stage, which can subsequently lead to bowel cancer.
 These are immediately removed during the same examination (polypectomy).
 This actively prevents the development of colorectal cancer.

 Since several years may elapse from the appearance of a polyp to the development of colorectal cancer, preventive colonoscopy is a highly effective method for colorectal cancer prevention.